decentraland/documentation/content/creator/sdk7/blockchain/poap-tokens.md

 2. Install the dependencies with
    `npm i -B @dcl/ui-scene-utils @dcl/ecs-scene-utils`

-3. Add the booth in your game.ts with:
+3. Add the booth in your index.ts with:

 ```ts
 import { createDispenser } from "./booth/dispenser"